Nura Nal: Post-Infinite Crisis

-The events of the 2005–2006 "Infinite Crisis" storyline apparently restored a close analogue of the Pre-Crisis Legion continuity, as seen in "The Lightning Saga" story arc in Justice League of America and Justice Society of America, and in the "Superman and the Legion of Super-Heroes" story arc in Action Comics.
-Dream Girl is included in their number.
-In this incarnation, her powers are implied to be linked to the realm of the Dreaming, ruled by Dream of the Endless.
-It is later revealed that Dream Girl somehow passed on her prophetic knowledge to Thom Kallor.
+The events of "Infinite Crisis" restore an analogue of the pre-Crisis Legion continuity.
+In this incarnation, Dream Girl's powers are implied to be linked to the realm of the Dreaming.
+It is later revealed that Dream Girl passed on her prophetic knowledge to Star Boy.

-In "The Lightning Saga" storyline, Dream Girl was one of the Legionnaires sent to the 21st Century to capture the essence of Bart Allen in a lightning rod before his death.
-She was found within Arkham Asylum as a prisoner of Dr. Destiny, who used her powers as his new "dreamstone".

-Dream Girl is among the missing Legion members as of the "Superman and the Legion of Super-Heroes" storyline.
-In that story and in the subsequent Legion of 3 Worlds miniseries, it is revealed that Dream Girl had prophetic visions of Superboy-Prime as the harbinger of a "Crisis of the 31st Century", which prompted Brainiac 5 to concoct the contingency plan to defeat Prime, including the resurrection of Bart Allen.

-Dream Girl last appeared in a preview in Adventure Comics (vol. 2) #1, seemingly back in the 21st Century and imprisoned in a device.

 Post-Rebirth

-In the 2019 reboot of the Legion of Super-Heroes, when Nura Nal is recruited as a Legionnaire and is nicknamed Dream Girl, at first they questioned the use of "girl", showing that they don't necessarily see themself in that gender, but ended up agreeing.
-Although recognized as a woman, Nura is referred to with the gender neutral pronoun "they".
+In The New Golden Age, Dream Girl is among the Legionnaires who arrive in the present and confront the Justice Society of America over their decision to recruit Legionnaire, a young, heroic incarnation of Mordru.

 Powers and abilities

 Like all natives of Naltor, Nura has the power to see the future and experience visions in dreams; she is rated one of the most powerful precognitives on the planet.
-Her hand-to-hand fighting skills—having trained with Karate Kid—combined with her ability to glimpse seconds into the future, made her a formidable short-term opponent in battle, capable of taking on The Persuader, but the sheer number of expanding possible futures in each second of a battle made it difficult for her to keep the advantage.
+Her hand-to-hand fighting skills—having trained with Karate Kid—combined with her ability to glimpse seconds into the future, made her a formidable short-term opponent in battle, capable of taking on the Persuader, but the sheer number of expanding possible futures in each second of a battle made it difficult for her to keep the advantage.
 Her precognitive abilities also give her an edge in strategic planning.

 Nura is a skilled scientist, specializing in biology; when Brainiac 5 quits the Legion after being acquitted of murdering the Infinite Man, team leader Polar Boy asks her to consider becoming the Legion's chief scientist.
 She is highly charismatic, capable of convincing men and women to do what she wants, and guided the Legion as leader through Darkseid's awakening in the Legion's time.